aws-samples/sample-amazon-connect-ivr-recording-voicemail/README.md

 ![Environment variables](./assets/env-variables.png)

 5. Note the Lambda function ARN.
-This will be used in the next section when you create an S3 Event Notification.
+This will be used in the next section when you create an S3 event notification.
-6. Update the [Execution Role](https://docs.aws.amazon.com/lambda/latest/dg/permissions-executionrole-update.html) (found under the Configuration tab) with the following policy
+6. Update the [Execution role](https://docs.aws.amazon.com/lambda/latest/dg/permissions-executionrole-update.html) (found under the Configuration tab) with the following policy

 > [!IMPORTANT]
 > You will need to edit the below policy to point to the correct resources.
 This includes:
 > - Amazon Connect instance ARN
-> - Amazon S3 Bucket used by your Connect Instance
+> - Amazon S3 Bucket used by your Connect instance
-> - Amazon Connect Contact Dlow ID.
+> - Amazon Connect Contact flow ID.
-> These values were captured in Section 1 'Prerequesites' and Section 2.2 'Task Routing'.
+> These values were captured in Section 1 'Prerequesites' and Section 2.2 'Task routing'.

     {
         "Version": "2012-10-17",